-No matter what kind of credit you have, there is generally at least some type of credit card available to you and it is important to understand the different types of credit cards available to you to make the most informed decision.
+No matter what kind of credit you have, there is usually some type of credit card available to you.
+It’s important to understand the different types of credit cards so you can make the most informed decision.
 Credit cards aren’t inherently bad things to have, but must be used wisely.
-Here are four types of credit cards to help you choose the right one for you and your financial situation.
+Here we’re going to look at four types of credit cards to help you choose the right one for you and your financial situation.

 Secured Credit Card

 Secured cards can be a great way of rebuilding or establishing credit, but they also come with some pitfalls.
-The way you get a secured card is to deposit an amount that is generally equal to your credit limit.
+The a secured card works is by making a deposit that is generally equal to your credit limit.
 So, if you deposit or send in $500, then your credit limit will be $500.
-One problem with secured cards, however, is that in addition to paying a deposit, many will have both an annual fee and carry a relatively high interest rate.
-If you need to use a secured card, it’s generally best if you don’t carry a balance and apply for an unsecured card after a few months of making on-time payments.
+One problem with secured cards is that in addition to paying a deposit, many will have both an annual fee and carry a relatively high interest rate.
+If you need to use a secured card, it’s generally best if you don’t carry a balance for long, and it might be better to apply for an unsecured card after a few months of making on-time payments.

 If your credit is not great but not awful, you may qualify for an unsecured card with a high interest rate and sometimes even an annual fee.
 If you have fair credit, you will most likely be able to find a card with a moderate interest rate and if you have great credit, you can probably find a card with a very low interest rate.
 Before choosing any card, however, you will want to research carefully so you can choose wisely.
 A little credit card knowledge can save you a great deal of money.